-Course Name/#: Biology: The Living Environment (H) - 601
+Course Name/#: Biology: The Living Environment (H) - 601 Grade Level: 9

-Course Status: Required Course Level: Honors Credit: 1 Multiplier: 1.03 Course Requirements: 30 hrs lab activity - the purchase of a review book from the school bookstore.
-93 % or better in 8th Grade Science.
-The performance level in the Grade 8 Intermediate Level Prerequisite: exam may be used for placement.
-Final approval for all courses will be determined by the Science Science Department
+Course Status: Required Course Level: Honors Credit: 1 Multiplier: 1.03

+Course Requirements: 30 hrs lab activity - the purchase of a review book from the school bookstore.

+Prerequisite: 93 % or better in 8th Grade Science.
+The performance level in the Grade 8 Intermediate Level science exam may be used for placement.
+Final approval for all courses will be determined by the

+Science Department